ddcovery/ddinject-js/README.md

 ```

 Classic **Class as a provider**?

-Well, factory pattern is really simple and easily integrated in javascript filosofy using **functions and it's wonderful clousures**... if you think class as a provider fits better your needs, you can do it!!!
+Well, factory pattern is really simple and easily integrated in javascript filosofy using **functions and it's wonderful clousures**.

+In any case, if you think class as a provider fits better your needs, you can do it!!!

 > $ node examples/05_classes_vs_factory.js